2022–2023 global food crises

 This caused food riots and famine in different countries.
 Furthermore, China acquired 51% of the world supply of wheat, 60% of rice, and 69% of maize stockpiles in the first half of 2022.
 The United States increased its farm production by April 2022, also contributing $215 million in development assistance plus $320 million for the Horn of Africa.
 A grain agreement was signed by Russia, Ukraine, Turkey and the United Nations to open Ukrainian ports.
 This resulted in grain shipment by 27 vessels from Ukraine between June and August 2022 which stalled in October and then resumed in November 2022.
 In addition, the World Bank announced a new $12 billion fund to address the food crises.

-The World Economic Forum's Global Risks Report 2023 described food supply crises as an ongoing global risk.
+The World Economic Forum's Global Risks Report 2023 described food supply crises as a global risk.
 The Russian invasion of Ukraine and crop failures from climate change worsened worldwide hunger and malnutrition.
-Even Global North countries known for stable food supplies have been impacted.
-Analysts described this inflation as the worst since the 2007–2008 world food price crisis.
+Even Global North countries known for stable food supplies were impacted.
+Analysts described this food inflation as the worst since the 2007–2008 world food price crisis.
 However, in early 2024, the FAO reported a return to more moderate commodities market prices.
-Moreover, the World Economic Forum's 2024 Global Risks Report showed significantly less concern from experts but the report still highlights a risk of the Gaza war and the return of El Niño.
+Moreover, the World Economic Forum's 2024 Global Risks Report showed significantly less concern from experts but the report still highlighted a risk of the Gaza war and the return of El Niño.
 Both of these events could disrupt supply chains again.